G. Edward Griffin

-George Edward Griffin (born November 7, 1931) is an American author, filmmaker, and conspiracy theorist.
-Griffin's writings promote a number of right-wing views and conspiracy theories regarding political, defense and health care.
+George Edward Griffin (born November 7, 1931) is an American author, filmmaker, lecturer, and a conspiracy theorist.
+Griffin's writings promote a number of right-wing views and conspiracy theories regarding politics, defense and health care.
 In his book World Without Cancer, he argued in favor of a pseudo-scientific theory that asserted cancer to be a nutritional deficiency curable by consuming amygdalin.
 He is the author of The Creature from Jekyll Island (1994), which advances debunked conspiracy theories about the Federal Reserve System.
 He is an HIV/AIDS denialist, supports the 9/11 Truth movement, and supports the specific John F. Kennedy assassination conspiracy theory that Oswald was not the assassin.
 He also believes that the Biblical Noah's Ark is located at the Durupınar site in Turkey.

 Biography

 Early life

 Griffin was born in Detroit, Michigan, on November 7, 1931, and became a child voice actor on local radio from 1942 to 1947.
 He later emceed at WJR (CBS), and continued as an assistant announcer at the public radio station WUOM.
 He earned his bachelor's degree from the University of Michigan in Ann Arbor in 1953, majoring in speech and communications.
 In 1954, he served in the United States Army, and in 1956 was Honorably Discharged as a Sergeant.

 Griffin worked as a writer for Curtis LeMay, vice presidential running mate for George Wallace during his 1968 United States Presidential campaign.